luisatomo/PHPSymfonyTest/README.md

 This test is about to create a simple API that will work with **Users**, **Clients** and **Companies**.

-On this repository we have a base PHP and Symfony 2.x scaffolding project, with some already developed files on it.
+On this repository we have a base PHP and Symfony 3.4 scaffolding project, with some already developed files on it.
 You'll need to **use, add or tweak any of the existing endpoints and classes** on this project to get all the test tasks done.

+Project contains Docker configuration so you can easily run API.
+Simply run `docker-compose up` and you are done.
+Nginx will be available on `localhost:80` and PostgreSQL on `localhost:5432`.

 How to deliver your work?
 =========================